 2. Materials and Methods

 In a Doppler echocardiography, the speed and direction of blood flow within the heart are determined noninvasively using Doppler effect (a distinct advantage to invasive cardiac catheterization, expensive cardiac MRI, and without the radiation or dye reaction risks of CT angiography).
 In doppler cardiography, the ultrasound beam should be parallel to the blood flow which is a potential limitation of the method.
 Ultrasound machines make use of the Doppler shift principle to determine the direction and velocity of a structure (tissue or blood) based on the formula, ∆f = ft – fr, where ft and fr are the transmitted and reflected frequency, respectively.
-The motion of the structure toward the ultrasound transducer results in compression of the reflected waves, reducing its period (i.e., negative ∆P, where P is the period) and wavelength.
+The motion of the structure toward the ultrasound transducer results in compression of the reflected waves, reducing its period (i.e., negative ∆P, where P is the period), which increases the frequency of the reflected waves (i.e., negative ∆f).
 In the same manner, a positive ∆P would indicate an object moving away from the transducer.
 By convention, negative ∆P is displayed above the baseline and positive ∆P below the baseline.
 These principles are used routinely by ultrasound systems.

 In this study, Doppler echocardiography videos were recorded from a cardiovascular ultrasound machine (Model: EPIQ 5, Philips, Netherlands) without moving or tilting the probe at a frame rate of 30 frames per second.
 The echocardiography video frames were then read as 8-bit unsigned integer images using MATLAB (R2015b, The MathWorks, Inc., Natick, MA).
 Therefore, the color components of these images were integers in the range [0, 256].
 8-bit images were used since they would provide enough information (e.g., tonal range and resolution) for estimating the peak velocity profiles in this study.